hackinscience/hkis-website/README.md

 $ if [ -f django.po ] ; then msgmerge -U django.po django.pot; else cp django.pot django.po; fi
 # msgfmt django.po -o django.mo
 ```

-# TODO

-- In the exercise page, links to documentation should open in a new tab.